Problems with Quick-Money-Making Websites

 Surveys that Suddenly Time Out

-Another scheme is the Survey sites which offer slightly higher pay rate to the Capcha but for a longer and more serious tone.
+Another scheme is the Survey sites which offer slightly higher pay rates to the Captcha but for a longer and more serious tone.
 Again, these sites will lure you into stating that idle time will give you money so read well.
-How these work is that after logging in, one becomes a member with all your personal information plus specific data about likes and wants, interests and whims, and even choices over the weekends.
-The information these sites collect are highly personal and more for personal profiling with the hope of matching client research participant profiles to the kind of research topic/subject they have, want, or need.
-However, in the near one month experience that I have been on more than 10 sites, I have only successfully made 2 surveys and these have earned me less than 10 USD.
+How this work is that after logging in, one becomes a member with all your personal information plus specific data about likes and wants, interests, whims, and even choices over the weekends.
+The information these sites collect is highly personal and more for personal profiling with the hope of matching client research participant profiles to the kind of research topic/subject they have, want, or need.
+However, in the nearly one month of experience that I have been on more than 10 sites, I have only successfully made 2 surveys and these have earned me less than 10 USD.
 Why?
 Well, it is simple.
-They trick people into joining and participants are lured to answer the research questions but in the final closing minutes they suddenly state that you are not just the participant they need or the site suddenly enters into suspended animation especially if a smart phone is the platform used or was preferred by the client.
-All the painstaking answering, reading, and following of instructions are suddenly gone for nothing.
-I have personally experienced these things for so many times I have lost count.
+They trick people into joining and participants are lured to answer the research questions but in the final closing minutes, they suddenly state that you are not just the participant they need or the site suddenly enters into suspended animation especially if a smartphone is the platform used or was preferred by the client.
+All the painstaking answering, reading, and following instructions are suddenly gone for nothing.
+I have personally experienced these things so many times I have lost count.
 So my verdict, surveys are a total NO-NO.

 The Problem with the Owner of YouTube sites